YummyYang/yummyyang.github.com/index.md

 The progress of learning is still unfinished.
 If you'd like to be added as a contributor, please [fork](http://github.com/YummyYang/MyBioPerl)!
-We need to clean the codes, and make them better.
+I need to clean the codes, and make them better.